erajasekar/blog/src/documents/2014/08/happiness-advantage.html.md

 * **Commit Concious Act of Kindness:** Pick one a day of a week and make point of commiting five acts of kindness.

-* **Infuse Positivity Into Your Surroundings:** Make specific efforts to infuse positivity in your surroundings and and also change your surroundings to keep negative emotions out.
+* **Infuse Positivity Into Your Surroundings:** Make specific efforts to infuse positivity in your surroundings and also change your surroundings to keep negative emotions out.

 * **Exercise:** Walk, Bike , Run, Play or whatever you can do to keep you moving.